Chandrashekar-Dappin/VeriLearn/counters/counter with load/README.md

-## If we want to start counting from certain then load and count
+## If we want to start counting from certain value then we load it and count from there.

 # Output